 If you’re a smaller company and on a very tight budget you should, at the very least, hire a professional translator to proofread the translations you get from any translation software you use.

 2) Translate Content to the Right Languages

-There are so many languages in this world that it’s just not practical to translate your website into all of them.
+There are so many languages in this world that it’s impractical (if not impossible) to translate your website into all of them.
 Instead, pick a few key languages to focus on.
-Some of the most popular languages to start with include Spanish, French, Chinese, German, Japanese, Italian and Portuguese.
+Some of the most popular languages to start with include Spanish, French, Chinese, German, Japanese, Italian, and Portuguese.

 Of course, there might be other languages that are more appropriate for you site — it all depends on your target audience.
 If you’re not sure which language is ideal for you, a great starting point is to take a look at where your current users are accessing your website.
 If people keep opening it in a specific country, you might have just discovered a new market.

 3) Make It Easy for Readers to See Their Preferred Language

 Your next step is to ensure that readers are quickly met with text in the language they can read.
 Make it easy for them by placing the language menu at the top of the page, where it’s clearly visible and easy to click on.